 each referred to the other simply as ‘the partner’.

-A homosexual relationship between the two men would have been illegal for most of their lives and they were never “Out”.
-When they met in the early
+Their relationship would have been illegal for most of their lives and they were never “Out”.
+When they met in the early 20th century,

-20th century, homosexuality was illegal, the police actively enforced laws prohibiting sexual behaviour between men and, by the end of 1954, there
+homosexuality was illegal, the police actively enforced laws prohibiting sexual relationships between men and, by the end of 1954, there were

 John was appointed Surveyor of St Paul’s in 1956 on the basis of work he and Paul had completed on churches around the